MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-5g-data-class-support.md

 * In Phase 2, mobile network operators are expected to replace EPCs and NGCs and densify the 5G radio deployment in parallel to enable true “standalone”, or NR-NGC-based 5G networks.
 Phase 2 interface extensions are not in scope in this topic or Windows release.

-Interface extensions to support basic Phase 1 network requirements, or ”nonstandalone”EPC-based5G networks, was introduced in Windows 10, version 1903.
+Interface extensions to support basic Phase 1 network requirements, or ”nonstandalone” EPC-based 5G networks, was introduced in Windows 10, version 1903.
 In order to be extensible and fully backward compatible with legacy modems, a new Microsoft MBIM extension version (2.0) is introduced.

-The new Microsoft MBIM extesnion version is required because the [MBIM 1.0 errata specification](https://www.usb.org/sites/default/files/MBIM10Errata1_073013.zip) has a mechanism to add and advertise optional CIDs, but it lacks a mechanism to change the existing CIDs (new payloads or modified payload) or to introduce changes in any aspect that cannot be accommodated by optional CIDs.
+The new Microsoft MBIM extension version is required because the [MBIM 1.0 errata specification](https://www.usb.org/sites/default/files/MBIM10Errata1_073013.zip) has a mechanism to add and advertise optional CIDs, but it lacks a mechanism to change the existing CIDs (new payloads or modified payload) or to introduce changes in any aspect that cannot be accommodated by optional CIDs.
 Each payload may consist of fixed sized members or dynamic sized (offset/size pairs) members.
 If one or more  dynamically sized members exist, then the last member has a variable size buffer.

-This spec also adds anew CID for the host to advertise its MBIM Release version and Extensions Release version to MBIM devices.
+This spec also adds a new CID for the host to advertise its MBIM Release version and Extensions Release version to MBIM devices.
 For legacy drivers that are already in the field, this CID is optional so backward compatibility is fully maintained.
-For more detail, see [MBIM Extensions Release 2.0](#mbim-extensions-release-20---5g-nonstandalone-epc-based-option-3-network-support) network support).
+For more detail, see [MBIM Extensions Release 2.0](#mbim-extensions-release-20---5g-nonstandalone-epc-based-option-3-network-support) network support.

 ### NDIS interface